eToro Social trading network (a.k.a Copy trading platform)

 - Plus some annual management fees even if they lose your money.

-- You would have no clue of their actual performance statistics.
+- You would have no clue about their actual performance statistics.

 - They would cover you in piles of emails and documents full of non-readable legal jargon.